A Kokomi Guide Written by xf3#3123

 Note that for both Diluc and Yoimiya, you may need to either delay your first attack in order for it to match up with the bake-kurage pulses, otherwise you end up applying Pyro first.

-To add onto that, these setups are not 100% recommended yet and if you were to use them, they have extreme caveats compared to using Xingqiu over Kokomi.
+Note that these setups are not 100% recommended yet and if you were to use them, they have extreme caveats compared to using Xingqiu over Kokomi.
 Yoimiya has the added issue of being ranged, meaning enemies can run out of the bake-kurage’s zone while they are chasing you.
 But feel free to try them out.

 Diluc + Kokomi Demo Video: https://youtu.be/yEs4Ce8wPdU by xf3#3123